Boulder Belt Eco-Farm Share Initiative like a CSA only more so...

 We used to do the CSA delivery thing but found that by doing so there was zero connection/community between the CSA members and the farm.
 We feel that CSA is an amazing way to reconnect eaters with where and how their food is grown.
 This is perhaps the most important aspect of the CSA idea/ideal.
 But in order for this to happen the eaters have to come to the farm.
 So that is why we have on farm pick up only.
 Plus it allows us to do a market style pick-up where our members get to choose exactly what they want in their weekly share

-The Crops We grow over 50+ different crops including parsnips, lettuce, onions, garlic, carrots, beets, strawberries, raspberries, tomatoes (over 15 kinds), peppers, cantaloupes, watermelon, potatoes, Turnips, Daikons, leeks, black popcorn, kale, chard, spring mix, arugula, pears, apples, parsley, savory, cilantro, radishes, celeriac, spinach, mizuna, bok choy, raab, etc..
+The Crops We grow over 50+ different crops including parsnips, lettuce, onions, garlic, carrots, beets, strawberries, raspberries, tomatoes (over 15 kinds), peppers, cantaloupes, watermelon, potatoes, Turnips, parsley root, leeks, black popcorn, kale, chard, spring mix, arugula, pears, parsley, savory, cilantro, radishes, celeriac, spinach, spaghetti squash, black beans, etc..
 Take a look at our What We Grow Page for the complete seasonal list

-Shares Each week members will receive an allotment of seasonal produce We do a Market Share where we allow our members to construct their own share of up to 6 items for a regular share and up to 12 items for a large share from tables filled with the day's harvest.
+Shares Each week members will receive an allotment of seasonal produce We do a Market Share where we allow our members to construct their own share of up to 6 items for a regular share from tables filled with the day's harvest.
 How it works is first thing in the morning, before members come to the farm to pick up their food, they will get an email newsletter that, among other things, will have a list of what will be available and will have an idea what they want to put in their share.
-Most weeks there will be 20 to 30 items, from which the members can choose from the harvest tables.
-They pack their bags and are on their way (unless they want to walk around the farm, go fishing or help on the farm)
+Most weeks there will be 25 to 35 items, from which the members can choose from the produce laden tables.
+Members pack their bags and are on their way (unless they want to walk around the farm, go fishing or help on the farm)

 Other Perks Coming to the farm to pick up one's share is a part of our attempt to reconnect as many people as we can with farms, but it is not enough.
 We email all our members a weekly newsletter with news of the farm, a list of what is in the share (there are often a few unfamiliar items) and usually a recipe.
 Read past farm share newsletters here.
-We have periodic Farm tours with a pot luck dinner here on the farm.
-We open our farm to our members (and their family/friends) to walk around and enjoy any time the like.
-We have a pond stocked with fish if you want to try your angling luck any time.
-Many of our members do take time when they pick the shares for their group to look around the farm and enjoy the beauty here.
-While we do not require work hours as some CSA programs do we do welcome any volunteers to help us out.
+We have periodic events such as farm to table dinners, farm tours and work opportunities here on the farm.
+While we do not require work hours as some CSA programs do we do welcome any volunteers who want to help us out.

 Flexibility We have been running CSA type programs on and off (more on than off) for the past 15 years and one thing we have found is that it is best to be flexible.
 So, unlike some other CSA programs, we do not have 20+ week seasons but rather have broken down our growing year into 12 week sections.
 This allows members to not be tied down for a long time and possibly miss out on a lot of shares